surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 Bi+ is provided with many administrative settings that will allow you to customize Bi+ for your organisation.

 ## Users
-You can create ,edit and delete the user.
 To Create a User Click on Settings-->Select users-->Click on Add Users.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/34ae99ea80597fc08c96c787a88d8951979862b1/images/users.png)

 >Enter all the below information and click on **Save** to create a new user.